calenwan/OpenSource-CardboardVR/README.md

 The recommend dimensions of such cube is 10cm/10cm/20cm for length/width/height.
 The controller is attached to one of the face has length and height.

-Next, you need to download our images under Assets/OpenSource_Cardboard_SDK/HandController/Tracked Images.
-Please print those 12 images with the dimension of 10cm*10cm, and attach them to the faces of both cubes at the same height.
+Next, you need to download our images under **Assets/OpenSource_Cardboard_SDK/HandController/Tracked Images**.
+Please print those 12 images with the dimension of 10cm x 10cm, and attach them to the faces of both cubes at the same height.

 **The order of the images are important.** Image 0 should be attached to the face with the left controller, and then follow the **clockwise order** to attach Image 1, 2, 3 on the other 3 faces.
 Image 4 should be attached to the top face, while image 5 to the bottom face.
 Similarly, you need to attach image 6-11 on the corresponding faces of the right cube. **The rotation of those images are also essential.** For example, please make sure that you don't attach the images upside down.